spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

                     <li><code>UnrealWorker</code> for server-workers</li>
                     <li><code>UnrealClient</code> for client-workers</li>
                 </ul>
-                <p>For example, to connect a server-worker instance to a local deployment, you add the following command line arguments:</p>
+                <p>For example, to connect a server-worker instance to a local deployment, you can run the following line:</p>
                 <p><code>MyProject.exe MyMap -server -workerType UnrealWorker</code></p>
             </td>
         </tr>